 Black Mouth Cur – Care

 Despite their great health in general, there are a few things that you might want to pay extra attention to, to ensure that your pet is as safe and happy as possible.
 One of the most important things you can do is take extra care of the ears of your Black Mouth Cur.
 You’ll need to clean them thoroughly to prevent ear infections.
+These pooches have a short coat, so grooming will be very easy.
+Brush Fido from time to time in order to get rid of unwanted hairs.

-Other things to look out for in a black face dog
+Other Things to Look out for in a Black Face Dog

 Alongside the ears, you should also regularly check their eye and bone health.
 This breed can be more susceptible to hip dysplasia and cataracts, so it’s best to get them checked for any potential issues.
 Don’t forget to brush their teeth regularly too, and to get them looked at by a professional vet when necessary.
 If you need any more help, information, or care tips, it might be a good idea to ask your veterinarian for advice.